anushaporeddy030697/student_internship_management/README.md

 I am the one who proposed the Student Internship Management System, and because I enjoy web design and have made several web sites, my expertise will be helpful to the project's success. we collaborate to complete this project successfully, and I'll do my part by taking the initiative as teamwork is more about us than it is about me.

 Iam chennu venkata shashankar who is one of the team member in the project "Student Internship Management".
 I work for web design using XML.

+I am working on the web design for the three registration pages for students, admin and company

+I was working on the flow chart of the project.

+I made rough figure on the paper for login pages design flow chart and dashboard.

 9/9/2022
 -- coordinating with team for sharing and taking inputs to create home page.